burrows99/ai-melanoma-detection/VIVA.md

 - Any test-time augmentation (TTA)?
   - Optional flips/rotations during eval and in-app averaging.

+Fundamentals:
+- Normalization scales pixel intensities so the backbone (pretrained on ImageNet) receives inputs in the distribution it expects (mean/std per channel).
+This improves stability and convergence.
+- Augmentation exposes the model to realistic variations (flip/rotate/crop) so it learns invariances and generalizes better.

 Diagram: Minimal preprocessing flow
 ```mermaid
 flowchart LR